Specifically, this report will cover the following areas:

 Companies that receive a “Cautionary Low” or a “Medium” concern on the initial quantitative pay-for-performance tests are subject to ISS’s relative financial performance analysis to determine the overall concern level and the degree of scrutiny in the ISS qualitative pay-for-performance assessment.

-As an increasing number of large cap companies have voluntarily adopted proxy access, the number of shareholder proposals seeking proxy access this proxy season has seen a substantial decline from 2017 levels.
+As an increasing number of large cap companies have voluntarily adopted proxy access, the number of shareholder proposals seeking proxy access this proxy season has continued to decline from the peak levels in 2015 and 2016.

 Similar to last year, shareholders are also voting on proposals to amend proxy access bylaws to include provisions that broaden the right to proxy access.
-However, none of the 26 proposals voted on thus far have received majority support.
+However, none of the 23 proposals voted on thus far have received majority support (average support was 28.8%).

-Prevalence and Status of Shareholder Proxy Access Proposals in 2018 and 2017
+Prevalence and Status of Shareholder Proxy Access Proposals in 2019 and 2018

-So far this proxy season, only eight Russell 3000 companies have submitted management proposals on proxy access to shareholders.
-Not surprisingly, among companies that have reported their vote results, seven of eight management proposals received majority shareholder support.
+So far this proxy season, only three Russell 3000 companies have submitted management proposals on proxy access to shareholders.
+Each of these proposals received majority shareholder support.

 Shareholder proposals on key governance and pay-related matters continue to draw significant attention from corporate boards.